itzCozi/tinybones/src/content/blog/markdown-syntax-example/index.md

 publicationDate: 2025-03-20T01:29:19Z
 ---

+# Markdown in TinyBones

+Markdown is the primary format for writing content in this blog.
+Below are examples of common Markdown syntax (all markdown syntax is supported).

 ## Headings

 To create headings, use hash symbols (#) followed by a space.
 The number of hash symbols indicates the heading level.